aleen42/PersonalWiki/Programming/JavaScript/reflect/reflect.md

 Reflect.has(obj, 'c'); // => false
 ```

-Except operating objects, we can also do it with functions:
+Except for operating objects, we can also do it with functions:

 ```js
 function test(a, b, c) { console.log(a, b, c); }